Ashtsssssh/Chorus/README.md

 4. Open a secondary browser session (to act as a worker node) and proceed to the **Browse Jobs** section.
 5. Select **Start Processing** to initialize distributed execution.

----

-## 6. Contribution Guidelines

-Contributions to the codebase are encouraged.
-For developers seeking to contribute, please refer to the `REFINEMENTS.md` document for a prioritized backlog of system enhancements, including:
-- In-flight chunk timeout management and automated release protocols.
-- Advanced WASM module caching mechanisms.
-- Implementation of Server-Sent Events (SSE) for real-time telemetry.

-### 6.1.
-Standard Workflow

-1. **Fork** the repository.
-2. **Create** a feature branch (`git checkout -b feature/FeatureName`).
-3. **Commit** your modifications (`git commit -m 'Implement FeatureName'`).
-4. **Push** to the specified branch (`git push origin feature/FeatureName`).
-5. **Open** a Pull Request for review.

----

-## 7. License

-This project is distributed under the MIT License.
-Please consult the `LICENSE` file for full regulatory details.